vannescc/USS2023_Swarm_Robotics/README.md

 # USS2023_Swarm_Robotics
 This project aimed to develop an routine for a robot to automatically charactorize it's own movement
+## Overlord
+the Overlord is responsible for all computation and
+## Robot
+The robot receives instructions from the Overlord and
 ## Running the Project
 ### Connecting to the BBBlue
 I connect to the BeagleBone Blue in 3 ways: